+I have a responsibility to show you how much I love Haiti and why I will always go.
 I have tried for days to sit down and write my thoughts and feelings about my 5 days in Haiti.
 Every time I do my mind goes blank.
 It’s almost as if I don’t want to admit what really happened.
 Haiti has been in the news this week for protests and riots because of political unrest.
 Despite what I saw this week I will continue to go.

 Let’s Get Real

 I want to be very clear about a few things.
 The first is that we were in a very dangerous position because we drove through blockades.
 We also walked through an active area on our way to a hotel that promised to be a safe haven for us.
 We saw angry people throw rocks and we heard gunshots.
 The tire fires burned hot and the tension was very real.
 The second thing I want to make clear is that there are some amazing people that worked very hard to keep us safe.
 Not just the group from my church, but other groups as well.
-So, while there were people being injured and even dying on the streets I was being led by armed guard to keep me safe.
+So, while there were people being injured and even dying on the streets I was being led by an armed guard to keep me safe.
 We even had a worship service at the hotel that gave us refuge.

 Go: But Use Your Privilege for Good